 Personality and character play a slightly bigger role in determining ANR interest than physical attributes, as we’ve learned from the seven traits.
 There are millions of well-endowed women who are repulsed by the idea of ABF, just like there are millions of “smaller” women who are very interested.
 Larger breasted ones just want it strongly enough to advertise their desire on ANR sites and blogs.
 So it’s best to think of this trait as a bonus.

 2. Different.
 Alternative.
-Perhaps a little weird, by worldly standards.
+Perhaps a little weird, by worldly (western) standards.
 Nothing wrong with being weird.
 I’ve been called that plenty of times.
 The world needs weird people in order to function properly.
 In this context, we easily see why oddness can be a blessing.
 We “different” people can be trailblazers.
-I know eccentricity is often linked to intelligence but I was intrigued to see how this book links it to leadership.
+I know eccentricity is often linked to intelligence but I was intrigued to see how this book ties it to leadership.
 I think we can all concur that weird people can sometimes be revolutionaries.
 John the Baptist wore clothes made of camel’s hair and ate locusts and wild honey.
 Our Savior Himself had the unbelieving Jews convinced He was out of His mind by telling them to eat His flesh and drink His blood.

 In my biblical defense post, I mention how alternative forms of intimacy can sometimes be seen as too out there by self-proclaimed normal, righteous, cultured folks, until we “weirdos” popularize them.
 Then they all jump on the bandwagon.